microbus-io/fabric/docs/tech/codegen.md

 The `app` directory hosts `package main` of an `Application` that runs the microservice.
 This is what eventually gets built and deployed.
 The executable will be named like the host name of the service, with dots replaced by hyphens.

-The `{service}api` directory (and package) defines the `Client` and `MulticastClient` of the microservice and the complex types (structs) that they use.
+The `{service}api` directory (and package) defines the `Client` and `MulticastClient` of the microservice and the complex types (structs) that they use. `MulticastTrigger` and `Hook` are defined if the microservice is a source of events.
 Together these represent the public-facing API of the microservice to upstream microservices.
 The name of the directory is derived from that of the microservice in order to make it easily distinguishable in code completion tools.

-The `intermediate` directory (and package) defines the `Intermediate` which serves as the base of the microservice via anonymous inclusion.
-The `Intermediate` in turn extends the [`Connector`](../structure/connector.md).
+The `intermediate` directory (and package) defines the `Intermediate` and the `Mock`.
+The `Intermediate` serves as the base of the microservice via anonymous inclusion and in turn extends the [`Connector`](../structure/connector.md).
+The `Mock` is a mockable stub of the microservices for that can be used in [integration testing](./integrationtesting.md) when a live version of the microservice cannot.

+`integration-gen_test.go` is a testing harness that that facilitates the implementation of integration tests.
+Those are expected to be implemented in `integration_test.go`

 The `resources` directory is a place to put static files to be embedded (linked) into the executable of the microservice.
 Templates, images, scripts, etc. are some examples of what can potentially be embedded.